chaos-mesh/rfcs/text/2020-09-08-easily-send-http-request-on-workflow-task.md

 - URL
 - Custom headers
 - Request body in string
-- Name of configmap that as the content of request body
+- Path of the file that as the content of request body

-"Request body in string" and "Name of configmap that as the content of request body" are exclusive.
+"Request body in string" and "Path of the file that as the content of request body" are exclusive.

+> I used to mount "configmap" into the pod, and use it's content as the request body
+> directly.
+But it's could not be implemented now, because the name of configmap
+> would not appear in the command line, so parser could not rebuild this, round-trip
+> not works.

 #### Load request body from ConfigMap as file